 Before joining the Center, Hannah worked with the Center for Biodiversity and Conservation at the American Museum of Natural History, and she was the Lazarus Post-Graduate Fellow at the Yale Sustainable Food Project.
-She holds a BA from Yale University, where she earned Distinction in the Literature Major.
+She holds an MA from the University of Chicago, where she won the 2018 Albert Prize for best Master’s Thesis in Anthropology, and a BA from Yale University, where she earned Distinction in the Literature Major.

 Contributions to Humans & Nature:

 From Minding Nature’s Winter 2019, Volume 12, Number 1 issue.

 - The City of the Living and the Dead